SpyHoodle/assistant/README.md

 # assistant
-simple to use, functional bar for Linux operating systems
+simple to use, functional bar for Linux operating systems by PineaFan and SpyHoodle